raktim-mondol/loss-metrics/README.md

-# Loss Mmetrics for Segmentaion Models
+# Loss Metrics for Segmentaion Models
 All loss function and metrics related to segmentation model in one repo.